American Baroque Orchestra

 In Musical Memory: Sounds of the Slavic Courts, the American Baroque Singers perform works of the 17th and 18th century Slavic culture, ranging from the sacred to secular gems of the choral repertoire.
 The program features a variety of works, including monophonic chant, part-songs, motets, anthems, and sacred concertos from the Slavic Baroque period.
 Through the music, the program tells a story of how the soundscapes of this period was built on the foundation and memory of ancient Slavic chant, creating repertoire that is powerful, sublime, and transcendent.

-Sunday, April 2nd, West Hartford, Connecticut
+Sunday, April 2nd at 4pm, West Hartford, Connecticut

 Hebrew Song and Splendor: Sephardic Music of 18th Century Amsterdam

 In Hebrew Song and Splendor, The American Baroque Orchestra and Singers, uncover the lost gems of the Jewish community in 18th century Amsterdam.
 The program includes a variety of musical settings, including works of Abraham Caceres, M. Mani, and Cristiano Lidarti, as well as sacred melodies as originally sung by the great cantors of the period.
 The listener experiences the intersection of ancient Hebrew chant and the vibrant, pulsating sounds of the high Baroque.
 Such music uplifts the soul and heightens the mind into new soundscapes.

 Voyage to the Colonies